-The Windows OSes above are the requirements for devices which run Windows containers on Windows.
-This is the only supported configuration for production.
-The Azure IoT Edge installation packages for Windows allow the use of Linux containers on Windows; however, this is for development and testing only.
+The Windows operating systems listed above are the requirements for devices that run Windows containers on Windows.
+This configuration is the only supported configuration for production.
+The Azure IoT Edge installation packages for Windows allow the use of Linux containers on Windows; however, this configuration is for development and testing only.
 Use of Linux containers on Windows is not a supported configuration for production.
 Any version of Windows 10 build 14393 or newer and Windows Server 2016 or newer can be used for this development scenario.

 |Wind River 8||Yes||No|

 Azure IoT Edge can be run in virtual machines.
-This is common when customers want to augment existing infrastructure with edge intelligence.
+Using a virtual machine as an IoT Edge device is common when customers want to augment existing infrastructure with edge intelligence.
 The family of the host VM OS must match the family of the guest OS used inside a module's container.
-This is the same requirement when Azure IoT Edge is run directly on a device.
+This requirement is the same as when Azure IoT Edge is run directly on a device.
 Azure IoT Edge is agnostic of the underlying virtualization technology and works in VMs powered by platforms like Hyper-V and vSphere.

 Minimum system requirements

 Azure IoT Edge runs great on devices as small as a Raspberry Pi3 to server grade hardware.
-Choosing the right hardware for your scenario is very dependent on the workloads that you want to run.
+Choosing the right hardware for your scenario depends on the workloads that you want to run.
 Making the final device decision can be complicated; however, you can easily start prototyping a solution on traditional laptops or desktops.

 Experience while prototyping will help guide your final device selection.
 Questions you should consider include:

 - How many modules are in your workload?

 - How many layers do your modules’ containers share?